-Steps in FDIC’s Background Investigation (BI) Process
+Steps in the FDIC’s Preliminary Vetting Process

 - eWORKS sends an automated email that includes a link to the eWORKS portal and login instructions.